tianweix/funny-farm/README.md

 Welcome to the Funny Farm where life in the barnyard is more fun than work!

 This project is a web-based adaptation of the physical "Funny Farm" triangular tiling puzzle game.
-The goal is to fit all the themed pieces onto the game board.
+The goal of the game is to fit all the themed pieces onto the game board.

 ![Funny Farm Physical Game](img/physical-game.png)